How do I boost graphics and frame speed for GTA 5?

 Rename the new document commandline.txt, or commandline if file extensions are disabled.

-Open this file with Notepad or your preferred text editor.
+Step 3: Open this commandline with Notepad or your preferred text editor.

-With your commandline text file open, type in the following options to modify the game beyond what’s possible in the settings menu.
-Isn’t it exciting?
-We sure think so!
+Now, with your commandline text file open, type in the following options to modify the game beyond what’s possible in the settings menu.

 Most modern processors have virtual cores for better multitasking.
-Adding this can boost performance on older machines, so it may be worth a shot if that’s your situation.
+Adding this can boost performance on older machines, so it may be worth trying if that’s your situation.

-Rockstar Support claims this setting “sets the whole rendering pipeline to 16-Bit.”
-We didn’t notice any significant changes when adding this, but your eyes may be better than ours.
+Rockstar Support says this setting “sets the whole rendering pipeline to 16-Bit.”
+We didn’t notice any significant changes when adding this, but your eyes may be sharper.

-Quaternion transformation is the fastest technique for rotating objects in 3D space, but it may also introduce errors.
-If you see some objects floating in space, you can use this command to disable quaternion transformation.
+Quaternion transformation is the fastest technique for rotating objects in 3D space, but it may introduce errors.
+If you see objects floating in space, use this command to disable quaternion transformation.

-This makes GTA 5 use only the one graphics chip you specified with the above command.
-It can also fix stuttering.
+This setting makes GTA 5 use only the one graphics chip you specified with the above command — and it can fix stuttering.

 This limits frames pre-rendering.
 Reducing this can also fix GTA 5 lag and smooth things out a bit.
-Use -FrameQueueLimit 0 or -FrameQueueLimit 1 and see what works best for you.
+Use -FrameQueueLimit 0 or -FrameQueueLimit 1 and see what works best.

-There are more parameters available, but many of them directly correlate to settings in the game’s menu.
+There are more parameters available here, but many of them refer to settings in the game’s menu.

 GTA 5 graphics & gameplay mods

-If the two techniques outlined above still aren’t enough for your refined tastes, you can dip your toes (or plunge headfirst) into the world of GTA 5 mods.
-Recall that mods are additions to a game that can alter the way it looks or the way it works.
+If the two techniques outlined above aren’t enough, try the world of GTA 5 mods.
+Recall that mods are additions to a game that can alter the way it looks or plays.
 Many mods are fan-made labors of love.

 How to install GTA 5 mods?

-In most cases, it’s pretty simple.
-You’ll download the mod file, then paste it into the game’s folder on your computer.
-More complicated mods may require you to install additional software, and they’ll usually feature detailed instructions on their respective download pages.
-You can also find lots of mod installation guides on YouTube.
+In most cases, it’s simple.
+Download the GTA 5 mod file and paste it into the game’s folder on your computer.
+More complicated mods may ask you to install additional software, and they usually feature detailed instructions on their download pages.
+You can also find lots of GTA V mod installation guides on YouTube.

 Mods are typically used for computer games, since you have access to all the installation files.
-If you want to mod GTA 5 on PS4 or Xbox One, you’ll be facing a far steeper uphill climb.
-In general, it’s best to keep your console games as they are, and play on PC if you’re interested in modding.
+It’s more difficult to mod GTA 5 on PS4 or Xbox One.
+In general, it’s best to keep your console games as they are, and play on a PC if you’re interested in modding.